Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 * **Title**: Give the POI a title that helps you identify it in the layer's POI list.
 * **Lat/Lon**: You can change the absolute latitude and longitude of the POI here, or click and drag the POI's marker in the Google Map.
 Notice that mousing over the marker shows you its name in a pop-up window.
 * **Is visible**: This combo box defines whether the POI is visible.
 This will be useful when many people are testing their apps close together in Japantown!
-* **Absolute altitude**: Set the absolute altitude of the POI in meters above sea level.
-This doesn't really work very well, as the GPS does not give good altitude values.
-This will be overruled if Relative location is set.
+* **Absolute altitude**: Doesn't really work.
+It should set the absolute altitude of the POI in meters above sea level, but smartphone GPS does not give good altitude values.
+This will be overruled anyway if Relative location is set.
 * **Relative altitude**: Sets the absolute altitude of the POI relative to the viewer's device.
 Use this if you are using absolute latitude and longitude.
 It is overruled if you use Relative locatino.
 * **URL of asset bundle**: The assets that make up the POI will be taken from the Unity asset bundle at this web location.
 It needs to have the form:  **hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/hh_examples.ace,** where "ExampleArtist" is replaced with your porPOIse account name.
 (Note: NO "http://" please!
 Please see the tutorial on creating AssetBundles for more information.
 * **Prefab name**: The POI's geometry is loaded from the asset bundle with this prefab name.